ucberkeley/savio-training-sl7-2017/install.md

 cp example-modfile ${MYMODULEPATH}/geos/3.6.2
 ```

-Or see some of the Savio system-level modules in `/global/software/sl-6.x86_64/modfiles/langs`.
+Or see some of the Savio system-level modules in `/global/software/sl-7.x86_64/modfiles`.

 ```
-cat /global/software/sl-6.x86_64/modfiles/langs/python/2.7.8
+cat /global/software/sl-7.x86_64/modfiles/apps/ml/tensorflow/1.0.0-py36
 ```

-There is also some high-level information on modules in [http://research-it.berkeley.edu/services/high-performance-computing/accessing-and-installing-software#Chaining](http://research-it.berkeley.edu/services/high-performance-computing/accessing-and-installing-software#Chaining).

 # How to get additional help